advanCFD/libROUNDSchemes/README.md

 # libROUNDSchemes: An OpenFOAM Library of High-resolution Structure-preserving Convection Schemes

 libROUNDSchemes is an open-source library for OpenFOAM.
-It implements ROUND schemes proposed in [1] into unstructured grids based OpenFOAM.
+The library implements the ROUND schemes proposed by [1] into OpenFOAM.
 The library can significantly reduce numerical errors with a minor increased CPU cost.
 Moreover, the library can offer an improved structure-preserving property that gives essentially oscillation-free solutions and preserves the structures of the passive transported scalar.

 ## Compilation